 Quotes!
 I love them!
 They are inspiring and when one hits you right in the gut, wow, you get goosebumps.
-You can decorate a page with free printable designs you’ll find at the bottom of the post.

 Quotes somehow show you that you’re not the only one feeling this or that.
-That there’s someone who feels the same and has written this fine-tuned sentence which strikes you right in the heart.
+That there’s someone who feels the same and has written this fine-tuned sentence that strikes you right in the heart.
 Magic.

 So, make a magical booklet for these pearls, and create art around them.
 Trust me, you’re gonna love this idea and you’ll return to this art journal many, many times.

-If you only have one art journal an fill it with all kinds of different stuff, these quotes can easily be lost in there.
+If you only have one art journal and fill it with all kinds of different stuff, these quotes can easily be lost there.
 And you want them to be available any time you want.
 So, if you put them in a special art journal, you know the exact place where to find them.

 However, we tend to forget how lucky we are.
 Especially when things are running smoothly in our lives.
 Well, this is not an alien thing, it’s normal human behavior.
 But, we have so many things to be grateful for.

 To become more aware of the blessings you have in your life, why not start a gratitude art journal?
-So, whenever you feel grateful, take the journal, write down your blessings and make some art.
+So, whenever you feel grateful, take the journal, write down your blessings, and make some art.

 The purpose of this is to raise your awareness of what makes you happy and grateful.
 You’ll be surprised at how many things can count as a blessing in your life.